 - Please be respectful of those around you and the fact that this is a formal academic ceremony.
 Beach balls, air horns, and other similar distractions may be confiscated.

-- Alcoholic beverages are not permitted at any UGA Commencement ceremony.
+- Alcoholic beverages are not permitted at any UGA commencement ceremony.

 Permitted/Prohibited Items